attzonko/mmpy_bot/docs/plugins.rst

 Plugins
 =======

-A chat bot is meaningless unless you can extend/customize it to fit your own use cases.
+A chat bot is meaningless unless you can extend/customize it to fit your own use cases, which can be achieved through custom plugins.
+This page provides some details on how to get started.

-Please refer to the plugins/example.py and plugins/webhook_example.py as a reference.

 Writing your first plugin
 -------------------------